6-minute read

 As with Facebook, you can choose to boost an existing post or create a new ad, and you can get very specific about who you target.

-There are a few ways businesses can use paid advertising on Twitter.
+There are a few ways businesses can use paid advertising on X (previously called Twitter), although the platform has seen a rise in big organisations pulling their ads.

 LinkedIn helps you target people in a professional context.
 For example, if your ideal customers are other businesses, LinkedIn can help you reach key decision makers.